AIDEmeProject/PythonMiddleware/README.md

 ```
 This should take care of installing all the above dependencies.

-# Using our system
+## Using our system
-In order learn how to use our system, you can refer to an example jupyter notebook called [example.ipynb](./example.ipynb).
+If you are interested in running our AL algorithms or comparing them with our own, you can refer to the example jupyter notebook called [example.ipynb](./example.ipynb).
 There
 you can find detailed examples of how to run our active learning algorithms over any dataset (including factorization).

 # Websites